 I remember the very first time I had a cinnamon roll.
 It was from Cinnabon, and I was over 20 at that time.
 I know, what kind of 20 years can be spent without even one single cinnamon roll!

-For so long I didn’t have any cinnamon rolls at all because all the cinnamon rolls I could find in literally anywhere had eggs and dairy in them.
+For so long I didn’t have any cinnamon rolls at all because the ones I could find in literally anywhere had eggs and dairy in them.
 And I can tell you, life without cinnamon rolls is a little sad.
-That’s why I had to create these vegan cinnamon rolls that give me the same amazingness of that first cinnamon roll!
+That’s why I had to create this recipe that gives me the same amazingness of that first cinnamon roll!

 And I had the second try, this time having in my mind not to make it too gooey with less cinnamon.
 It came out firmer, but it lost the moist gooeyness altogether.
 But I thought the second one was better than the first one, so I had my boyfriend taste it.
 And he said something I never expected.